chinhluu299/DHDCShop-Shoe-Store-with-ASP.NET-MVC-5/README.md

     - Chat management
     - Contact management
 ## How to use it?
-## How to Run the ASP.NET MVC Project

 ### Steps to Follow:

 1. **Clone or download the project**: